arkan/tagreader/README.md

 To build your own tag reader, you need the following components:

- - esp32 (in my casde: D1 ESP32 Mini Wroom USB-C)
+ - esp32 (in my case: D1 ESP32 Mini Wroom USB-C)
  - PN532 NFC Reader
  - WS2812 Led
  - Piezo Buzzer (KY-012)

-The adjusted 3D models for the case are [here](STLs).

 ### Connecting the components

 ![Photo of schematics](Schematics/tagreader_esp32_schema.png)
 ![Photo of schematics](Schematics/tagreader_esp32_solder.png)

 Also, make sure that you have set the switches on the PN532 to utilize I2C the following:
 - Switch 1: On (up)